ABID066/TheBrain/MERN learning/React/React State & Hook.md

 - `useRef` can use to store data of API after calling.
 So that it doesn't need to recall every time.
+- And it also doesn't re-render every time when data is updated.

 ```js
 import React, { useRef } from "react";